Central Virginia

 • 00:22:33

-Probably not a non-starter and I don't even know if it would be a starter for just a couple of individual localities.
+And I don't even know if it would be a starter for just a couple of individual localities.

 • 00:22:39